Connect With Employers

 Know what you're going to ask (and what you're going to say)—it shows the employer you're serious about your job search.

-• What experiences might I have as an intern in your organization?
+• What experience or skills might I gain as an intern with your organization?

-• Do you offer both paid internships and internships for academic credit?
+• Are internships paid or for academic credit?

-• Do many of your interns become full-time employees after their internship?
+• Do many interns transition to full-time roles after the internship?

-• What is your favorite part about working for [name of organization]?
+• What's your favorite part about working for this organization?

-• What skills do you look for in potential candidates?
+• What skills do you look for in potential applicants?

-• What's the best way to apply, and how long does the process usually take?
+• What is the best way to apply, and how long does the application process take?

-• Will you be on campus to interview?
+• Will you be conducting interviews on campus?

 • When are you available to begin working?